Turmeric & Mental Energy: Research on Alertness & Cognitive Vitality

 - General alertness

-In some studies, participants reported improvements in subjective mental energy scores or reductions in fatigue-like symptoms compared to controls.
-However, scientists stress that larger and longer-term studies are needed.
+Some studies report improvements in subjective mental energy scores or reduced fatigue-related symptoms compared to control groups.
+However, scientists emphasize that more large-scale clinical trials are required.

 → Turmeric for Focus & Concentration